onderonur/onurl/README.md

 TODO: `README` will be updated for using Docker.

-First, you need to set a MongoDB connection string for `DATABASE_URL` in `.env.development`.
+First, you need to set a PostgreSQL connection string for `POSTGRES_URL` in `.env.development`.

 Install dependencies: